 If your laptop uses a bracket, you’ll notice the drive is secured to the bracket by screws (usually four).
 Remove them to detach the drive, then place your new SSD into the bracket and use the same screws you removed to secure it.
-If your laptop doesn’t use a bracket, simply discard any wrap used by the previous drive.
+If your laptop doesn’t use a bracket, discard any wrap used by the previous drive.

 Now slide the drive back into the bay and plug it in the SATA connector used by the old drive.
-Remember, SATA connectors have a straight or L-shaped plug, which makes it very difficult to install incorrectly.
+Remember, SATA connectors have a straight or L-shaped plug, making it very difficult to install incorrectly.
 You shouldn’t need to use much force if you’re installing the new drive correctly.

 Replace the panel, replace the screws, and you’re done.

-If you opted for reinstalling your operating system, the next step is simple: Pop in your installation disk or recovery disk and reinstall.
+If you opted for reinstalling your OS, the next step is simple: Pop in your installation disk or recovery disk and reinstall.
 There’s nothing special to do.
 Just follow the steps suggested by the installation wizard.

 What if you don’t have an optical drive?
-You can usually reinstall the operating system from a thumb drive, external hard drive, or other storage methods.
-For Windows, you’ll need another PC to download the operating system from Microsoft.
+You can usually reinstall the OS from a thumb drive, external hard drive, or other storage methods.
+For Windows, you’ll need another PC to download the OS from Microsoft.
 Once you begin the installation, Windows will refer to the license key embedded in your laptop’s motherboard.

-If you have a different version of Windows, you can use BurnAware Free to make a boot disc from your existing Windows disk.
+If you have a different Windows version, you can use BurnAware Free to make a boot disc from your existing Windows disk.
 You can use the same software to turn a drive cloning software disc into a bootable thumb drive file.

 Those who cloned their drive don’t need to do anything extra.
 The final step is to boot and go.
 However, you may see an interface to finalize the clone.
 This step makes it bootable for your PC.